 In addition to the Standard and Custom models, Gibson also marketed a Les Paul Junior in the mid-1950s, which was essentially a less expensive Les Paul with a single pickup.
 A lighter-colored "TV" model of the guitar was also produced (it was thought the guitar’s yellow/butterscotch tone would not glare when performers were shown playing them on television).
 The two-pickup Les Paul Special was also sold as a bargain model.

 Today we regard the Les Paul Standards and Customs from the late-1950s with no small degree of awe—like Fender Stratocasters and Telecasters from that decade, they are truly iconic instruments.
 But by 1961, the Les Paul’s single-cutaway, arch-topped body had been replaced by a flat, double-cutaway, “pointed horns” body that in 1963 was renamed the SG.
 Guitars made in the interim had the words “Les Paul” on the peghead, so they are often referred to as SG Les Pauls.

-The Les Paul Standard was reintroduced in gold in 1968, the same year the Custom made its return.
-In the years that followed, these guitars, and even the less-expensive Epiphone models that imitated them, were embraced by some of the best guitarists in rock.
+The Les Paul Standard was reintroduced in gold in 1968, thanks in no small part to the notoriety it achieved by being the guitar favored by Eric Clapton when he had been a member of John Mayall & the Bluesbreakers.
+That same year, the Custom made its return.
+In the years that followed, these guitars and even the less-expensive Epiphone models that imitated them were embraced by some of the best guitarists in rock.
 Jimmy Page of Led Zeppelin played a Les Paul, as did Pete Townsend of The Who.
 So did rock’s most discerning iconoclast, Frank Zappa.